katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 - Noticed some things about how people work together / behave in groups/ treat each other
 - Involved in projects that break down because of communication
 - Much of talk, things you know - but important to give teams & people confidence to spend effort making a "be nice" atmosphere.
 Hopefully something you didn't know too!
+- Plus if you already know this stuff - hopefully I'll make you feel good about what you are already doing.

 ---